tone-row/ffdeptree/README.md

 ## How It Works

-The package uses [node-dependency-tree](https://github.com/dependents/node-dependency-tree) to parse the files and create the graph, and [flowchart-fun](https://flowchart.fun/) to make the visualization.
+The package uses [node-dependency-tree] to parse the files and create the graph, and [flowchart-fun](https://flowchart.fun/) to make the visualization.

 In watch mode, it uses [express](https://github.com/expressjs/express) and [socket.io](https://github.com/socketio/socket.io) open the group and dynamically update the page.

 This package was inspired by [madge](https://github.com/pahen/madge)

-## API
+## Options

-With the exception of `--watch`, `--port` and `--fullscreen`, all other arguments are passed to node-dependency-tree.
-You can see the arguments it accepts [here](https://github.com/dependents/node-dependency-tree#usage).
+All arguments excluding the ones listed below are parsed and passed to [node-dependency-tree].
+You can view the arguments for that [here](https://github.com/dependents/node-dependency-tree#usage).

 | Argument       | Value              | Description                                             |
 | -------------- | ------------------ | ------------------------------------------------------- |